 My goal is to inspire grandparents (and others) to see EVERY destitute or abandoned child as a gift from God, deserving of being cared for and loved, just like we do our own children/grandchildren.

 Our involvement with MCF (www.mullychildrensfamily.org) began in 2005, when I transported three teenagers from MCF across Canada in 30 days.
 They took turns sitting on the back of a modified tandem bicycle.
 This was the beginning of spreading the Mully name across Canada.
-This experience and a visit to MCF led to me responding to a call from God.
-In 2006, at age 49, I resigned from a 31-year successful career in senior management with Palliser Furniture to volunteer full-time to create awareness and raise funds for children that have been forgotten by society but not by God.
+This experience and a visit to MCF led to me to respond to a call from God.
+In 2006, at age 49, I resigned from a 31-year successful career in senior management with Palliser Furniture to volunteer full-time by creating awareness and raising funds for children that have been forgotten by society but not by God.
 This was not an easy decision and was done with the blessing of our whole family.
 God kept reminding me of a favorite Bible story of Jesus feeding the multitudes with five loaves and two fish.
-Our RRSPs and my two legs, my ability to ride my bike became our basket of five loaves and two fish.
+Our RRSPs and my two legs (my ability to ride my bike) became our basket of five loaves and two fish.
 When we finally handed them over to God, we had peace.
 A few friends have helped us personally, simply increasing the time we can do this work.
 So far we are still ok, and God has blessed our efforts and literally fed hundreds of kids.
-Since 2006 we have been able to raise $2.5 million dollars to help Charles and Esther Mulli raise the world’s largest family.
+Since 2006 we have been able to raise $3 million dollars to help Charles and Esther Mulli raise the world’s largest family.

 Other cycling highlights include winning my age category in Race Across America, (RAAM 2008).
 I also hold the Guinness World Record for the fastest bicycle crossing of Canada (6040km) in 2011 (13 days, 6 hours, 13 minutes).
 To accomplish this, I was on the bike 20 hours per day and had to manage with about 90 minutes of sleep a night.

-In June of 2013, I will again be competing in RAAM, known as the world’s toughest bike race.
-I believe I have a 51% chance of achieving my cycling goal of becoming an “official finisher”, but I know I have a 100% chance of making a difference.
+In July of 2015, I will be attempting to break the World Records Academy record for being the fastest person to cycle North to South in Canada and the US.
+This journey will take me from Deadhorse, Alaska, to Key West, Florida, and cover almost 9000km.
+I believe I have a 51% chance of achieving my cycling goal of becoming a record holder, but I know I have a 100% chance of making a difference.

 Our website www.GrandpasCan.com will give regular updates and allow you to live the adventure with us from the comforts of your home.